Information about Data Controller

 7. Companies of the Group process individuals’ data for the following purposes:

-- Prevention and investigation of criminal offenses and breaches;
+7.12.
+Prevention and investigation of criminal offences and breaches;

 Categories and types of personal data